marklee77/roundcubemail-docker/README.md

 ## Building a Docker image

 Use the `Dockerfile` in this repository to build your own Docker image.
-It pulls the latest build of Roundcube Webmail from the Github download page and builds it on top of a `php:7.1-apache` Docker image.
+It pulls the latest build of Roundcube Webmail from the Github download page and builds it on top of a `php:7.1-fpm` Docker image.

 Build it from this directory with

 ```
-docker build -t roundcubemail .
+docker build -t roundcubemail-fpm .
 ```